Shiyam2002/Shiyam2002/README.md

 # 💫 About Me:
-<h1 align="center">Hi 👋, I'm Shiyam</h1><br>
+<h1 align="center">Hi 👋, I'm Shiyam</h1>
-🔭 In the Lab: Crafting the future of Healthcare with code 🌱 On My Radar: Perfecting both sides of the stack—front-end finesse and back-end brilliance, making full-stack feel like a full-course meal
+🔭 In the Lab: Crafting the future of Healthcare with code<br>
+🌱 On My Radar: Perfecting both sides of the stack—front-end finesse and back-end brilliance, making full-stack feel like a full-course meal<br>
-💡 Always Exploring: New tech trends, creative problem-solving techniques, and the latest frameworks to keep my toolkit sharp 💬 Hit Me Up For: Tech talk, coding puzzles, or deep dives into problem-solving—if I'm awake, I've got answers!
+💡 Always Exploring: New tech trends, creative problem-solving techniques, and the latest frameworks to keep my toolkit sharp<br>
+💬 Hit Me Up For: Tech talk, coding puzzles, or deep dives into problem-solving—if I'm awake, I've got answers!<br>
 ⚡ Fun Fact: I’m a code conjurer—transforming complex ideas into sleek solutions, one line of code at a time!